And just like that, AI Coaches share space with Human Coaches — and always will.

 Ethics

-Unfortunately, and no surprise — there’s not a lot of research on ethical concerns in AI coaching.
-What is well established are general risks that underpin all use of AI that i: data privacy, security, bias, and little meaningful regulatory oversight.
-Every AI coaching platform has to navigate these ethical challenges and they will do so more-or-less, well.
-And their track record is subject to change by the day/hours.
+Unfortunately, and no surprise here — not a lot of research on ethical concerns in AI coaching.
+What is well established are general risks underpinning all use of AI, namely: data privacy, security, bias, and little meaningful regulatory oversight.
+Every AI coaching platform will navigate these ethical challenges, and they will do so more-or-less, well and their track record may change by the day/hour.
 So – it’s difficult and nearly impossible to ensure they are unbiased and trustworthy.
 This puts issues such as transparency in any use of AI and decisions that are based on use of AI on the Coach to ensure informed consent about risks and ethical use of personal data.

 Interdependent Pairs (aka Polarity, Paradox) for Coaches and Coaching Field